-Bo & Louise are our local, 'fika experts' and the Swedish owners of the Swedish Tarts cafes.
-Known as an Adelaide institution, Glenelg now has it's very own located just off Jetty Road on Nile Street.
+Bo & Louise are our local, 'Fika experts' and the Swedish owners of the Swedish Tarts cafes.
+Known as an Adelaide institution, Glenelg now has its very own location just off Jetty Road on Nile Street.

-Of course their tarts are legendary, but the team also offer amazing all-day breakfast and lunch with a distinctly Swedish flair.
-Louise is a pastry chef and everything from the cakes to the flatbread are lovingly crafted from scratch, made fresh daily.
+Of course, their tarts are legendary, but the team also offers amazing all-day breakfast and lunch with a distinctly Swedish flair.
+Louise is a pastry chef and everything from the cakes to the flatbread is lovingly crafted from scratch, made fresh daily.

 Bo recommends some tasty Swedish treats to try...

-Soft layers of sponge, strawberry jam and whipped cream all topped with green marzipan makes the Swedish Princess Cake world famous.
+Soft layers of sponge, strawberry jam, and whipped cream all topped with green marzipan make the Swedish Princess Cake world famous.
 Fika here we come!

 Swedish Tarts now open at 11 Nile Street, Glenelg.